VTTI/object-detection/README.md

 This package is based on [MMdetection](https://mmdetection.readthedocs.io/en/v2.0.0/) v2.0.

 MMdetection installation and usage guidelines provided in it's documentation.
+A slightly modified dockerfile is also provided here.

 To run the detector and test on images or videos, two main components are needed.
 The first one are the configuration files which describe which detector is used.
 The second component are the trained models using that specific detector.
 When providing the input to MMdetection, select the proper configuration file with its respective trained model.
 The list below describes that.
+Use example to test an image or video as in [here](https://mmdetection.readthedocs.io/en/v2.0.0/getting_started.html#inference-with-pretrained-models).

 Exact correspondence is as follows: